EVBTales/EVBTales/index.md

 [All Stories](Stories.md)

-You can follow me on Twitter and Facebook.
+You can follow me on Twitter and Facebook or you can also find these same works on Wattpad.

 ---